 Facebook makes it easy for you to connect with almost anyone in the world, so there are some precautions to take in order to protect yourself from fraud and scams.
-Some common scams that target senior citizens on social media include romance scams and the “grandparent scam”, where a criminal pretends to be a relative like a child or grandchild in need of immediate financial assistance.
+Some common scams that are present on social media for seniors include romance scams and the “grandparent scam”, where a criminal pretends to be a relative like a child or grandchild in need of immediate financial assistance.
 In both cases, scammers are impersonating someone in order to get you to trust them.

-Here are some tips to protect yourself from scams on social media:
+Here are some tips to protect yourself from scams on social media for older adults:

 - Avoid taking immediate action.
 Don’t allow yourself to be rushed into sending money to anyone – even if it is someone you love.
 If a relative is in danger, call them or verify it with other family members first.